thanhvo/icommerce/README.md

 # Icommerce
 The project creates a very simple online shopping application to sell the products.
-The application is designed based on Model-View-Controller(MVC) architectural pattern: a client accesses and manipulates product, order information in a data repository which is stored on the server.
-At the front-end side, the client is split into model and view components where model corresponds to the bussiness logic: search and order products and a web page to represent the list of products and orders.
+The application is designed based on Model-View-Controller(MVC) architectural pattern.
+Clients access and manipulate product, order information in a data repository which is stored on the server.
+At the front-end side, the client application is split into model and view components where model corresponds to the bussiness logic: searching and ordering products and a web page representing the list of products and orders.
 At the back-end, the application server contains the server side model and data repository which contains database for products and orders.
-The front-end and back-end communicate with each via REST APIs.
+The front-end and back-end communicate with each other via REST APIs.

 ## Techonologies
 Project is created with: